Am I eligible for a protection from harassment order?

 If you, your family, your minor child, or your business has been harassed as defined by Maine law, you can file for a protection from harassment order.1 If you are a minor, see Can I file for a protection from harassment order if I am a minor?

 There is no special relationship required between you and the harasser.2 For example, the respondent can be a family member, neighbor, or co-worker.
 You may file against a minor (under 18) only if that minor is emancipated or if the minor has an adult “representative,” usually a parent or guardian.3

-1 See The First Steps - Protection From Abuse and Harassment on the Maine Courts website
+1 See A Guide to Protection From Abuse & Harassment Cases on the Maine Courts website

 2 See 5 M.R.S. § 4653(1)

 2 See 5 M.R.S. § 4652